-- 8.13.3.1 All Machines must be fitted with a functioning engine cut out switch which must be either a lanyard type or handlebar mounted. - 8.13.3.2 Plugs or caps which, if removed, permit the discharge of any lubricating, cooling or hydraulic fluids must be lock-wired or otherwise secured in the tightened position in a manner approved by the scrutineer.
+- 7.13.3.1 All Machines must be fitted with a functioning engine cut out switch which must be either a lanyard type or handlebar mounted. - 7.13.3.2 Plugs or caps which, if removed, permit the discharge of any lubricating, cooling or hydraulic fluids must be lock-wired or otherwise secured in the tightened position in a manner approved by the scrutineer.
 All high pressure oil lines to be secured by a pressure type fitting on Period 4, Period 5 and Period 6 Machines.
-Worm drive hose clips may be used on Period 1, Period 2 and Period 3 Machines. - 8.13.3.3 All hoses must be securely fitted and guarded to prevent contact with: - a) The ground, and - b) Tyres or other moving parts over the full movement of the suspension. - 8.13.3.4 All Machines must be fitted with an oil catch tank of a minimum capacity of 500cc, to be emptied at the end of each Race. - 8.13.3.5 The only liquid coolants permitted are is water and non-glycol coolants.
-Glycol and coolants manufactured with glycol are not allowed. - 8.13.3.6 A self-closing throttle must be fitted. - 8.13.3.7 Four-valve heads are prohibited in all periods unless originally fitted by the manufacturer or were a proven period modification. - 8.13.3.8 Frame protection devices may be added to run lengthwise along the frame, providing they do not protrude more than 80mm from the bodywork and are no more than 80mm in diameter. - 8.13.3.9 Where the exhaust system or swing arm does not shield the sprocket a chain guard must be fitted in such a way to prevent trapping between the lower drive chain and the final drive sprocket at the rear wheel. - 8.13.3.10 All period 4, 5 and 6 Motorcycles with hydraulic brakes, may be fitted with braided brake lines.
+Worm drive hose clips may be used on Period 1, Period 2 and Period 3 Machines. - 7.13.3.3 All hoses must be securely fitted and guarded to prevent contact with: - a) The ground, and - b) Tyres or other moving parts over the full movement of the suspension. - 7.13.3.4 All engine, gearbox, fuel and radiator breather hoses and tubes, including the radiator overflow bottle vent must: - a) Exhaust into the airbox to the rear of the intakes.
+The lower airbox breather tube must be blocked, or - b) Exhaust into an oil catch tank with a minimum volume of 300ml which must be empty prior to each Event. - 7.13.3.5 The only liquid coolants permitted are water and non-glycol coolants.
+Glycol and coolants manufactured with glycol are not allowed. - 7.13.3.6 Handlebars - a) The ends of the handlebars or twist grip sleeves must be securely plugged so as to present a flush or rounded end. - b) Handlebar levers must have ball ends with a minimum diameter of 16mm. - c) Throttle controls must be self-closing. - 7.13.3.7 Heads with more than 2 valves per cyclinder are prohibited in all periods unless originally fitted by the manufacturer or were a proven period modification. - 7.13.3.8 Frame protection devices may be added to run lengthwise along the frame, providing they do not protrude more than 80mm from the bodywork and are no more than 80mm in diameter. - 7.13.3.9 Where the exhaust system or swing arm does not shield the sprocket a chain guard must be fitted in such a way to prevent trapping between the lower drive chain and the final drive sprocket at the rear wheel. - 7.13.3.10 All period 4, 5 and 6 Motorcycles with hydraulic brakes, may be fitted with braided brake lines.

-SECTION 8D: TECHNICAL REGULATIONS:
+SECTION 7D: TECHNICAL REGULATIONS:

-8.14 ALL CLASSES
+7.14 ALL CLASSES